jeannepietropaoli/binary_search_trees_wbpck_/README.md

 To learn more about the specific Full Stack JavaScript Path : https://www.theodinproject.com/paths/full-stack-javascript

-The goal of this project is to build a Balanced Binary Tree.
+The goal of this project is to build a Balanced Binary Search Tree.

 ## Skills to practice